DocSystem/razerbladehackintosh/README.md

 # Razer Blade 15 Base Model Hackintosh
+Note: I'AM NOT RESPONSIBLE IF YOU MESS UP YOUR COMPUTER USING THIS GUIDE!

+## Intro

 First of all, you need to know that a lot of things will not work on macOS!